Shakeskeyboarde/SrcGarden/README.md

 ```

 <!-- sg:tab(v=true) -->

 #### Task lists

+Task lists are unordered lists with special bullets that indicate whether the item is "complete" or "incomplete".

 - [x] Complete.
 - [ ] Incomplete.

 <!-- sg:tab(v=true) -->

 #### (Planned) Alert boxes

+Alerts are specialized block quotes which render with emphasis.

 > **Note:**
 > Noted.